backlin/dataview/README.md

 ![Synesthesia demo](https://raw.githubusercontent.com/backlin/dataview/images/images/synesthesia.png)

+If you find yourself calling `whos` often, you probably want to check out the `browse` function too.

 Colors
 ------
 The color schemes used by Synesthesia is defined in the `xtermStyle` package.
 To change the default palette (dark on light terminal background) you must attach it and do the following: